babakfp/talk-about-svelte/src/lib/README.md

 ---

-Thank you, [Telegram](https://telegram.org/).
+Thank you, <a href="https://telegram.org/" target="_blank" rel="nofollow">Telegram</a>.
 You are the reason that I have a backup from this messages😂🙏.